michaelangelohanson16-cyber/Hot-Cold-Neural-Split-OpenInfer2/README.md

 tiering driven by a learned predictor — reimplemented for **PC hardware**:
 GPU + NVMe, per-neuron (not cluster) granularity, pure PyTorch.

-**PowerInfer-2's own source code is not publicly available** — only the paper.
+**PowerInfer-2's own source code is not publicly available**, only the paper.
 The original **PowerInfer** (Song et al., SJTU IPADS, [MIT-licensed, open source](https://github.com/SJTU-IPADS/PowerInfer), 8,000+ stars) is the actual public ancestor this idea traces back to —